 Your dermatologist will use the safest, most effective therapy to control your acne, including recommendations for better skin care and over-the-counter medications, more potent prescription topical medications, and oral antibiotics.

 In severe or resistant cases of acne, we may recommend Accutane (isotretinoin).
 We understand that resistant acne can be emotionally devastating, as well as physically scarring.
-Accutane has been available in the United States for almost 30 years, and remains the most effective way to treat severe cases.
+Accutane has been available in the United States since 1982, and remains the most effective way to treat severe cases.

 If you have bothersome acne or acne that has been resistant to therapy, call us today for an appointment.